KevStatic/KevStatic/README.md

 Hi, I'm **Kev**!
 I'm a passionate developer with a love for creating innovative solutions and learning new technologies.
 Here's a little bit about me:

-- 🌱 I’m currently learning **Next.js**
+- 🌱 I’m currently learning **C#, DOTNET, ASP.NET**
-- 💼 I’m currently looking out for intenships!
+- 💼 I’m currently looking out for projects!
-- 🤝 I’m looking to collaborate on **Software development**
+- 🤝 I’m looking to collaborate on **Software development, AI/ML projects, Software Architecture management, Debugging and Testing**
 - 📫 How to reach me: **kev.static11@gmail.com**

 ## My Skills